-To arrive at a practical scheme, two quantities to evaluate the quality of the sampling were defined: the maximum deviation of the energy between two following sequential steps and the number of identified minima in the energy landscape.
+To arrive at the practical scheme, two quantities to evaluate the quality of the sampling were defined: the maximum deviation of the energy between two following sequential steps and the number of identified minima in the energy landscape.
 Both quantities can be calculated on the fly, and in combination they are well-suited to evaluate the sampling based on the available data.
 This allows to define a stopping criterion for automated sequential runs.
-In our applications it is demonstrated that the total number of sequential steps depends on the variability of the energy landscape.
+In our applications it is demonstrated that the total number of sequential steps which is needed to reach a desired accuracy depends on the variability of the energy landscape.
 A larger number of cusps requires more sequential steps.
 The benefit of monitoring this number becomes particularly clear when looking at low-angle grain boundaries with a rather volatile energy distribution in the fundamental zone and thus a high frequency in the variation of energy versus angles.